myhungnguyen/myhungnguyen.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-**My-Hung Nguyen** is a junior designer experienced +1.5 year of urban design & architecture; +6.5 years of urbanism, urban design interdisciplinary academic research.
-She graduated from the university of Ho Chi Minh of Architecture in 2018 for **bachelor of Urban Design**; the Royal Melbourne Institute of Technology in 2021 for **master of Design, Innovation and Technology**.
+**My-Hung Nguyen** is a junior designer who has experience of +1.5 year in urban design and architecture; +6.5 years of academic research in urbanism and interdisciplinary design practice.

-Her major (+interests) is trajectoried between three main domains: **Urbanism, Landscape Architecture, Tech+Art**.
-Progressively, the encounters of other disciplines are supportive for those three main domains.
+She graduated from the university of Ho Chi Minh of Architecture in 2018 for Bachelor of Urban Design; and the Royal Melbourne Institute of Technology (RMIT) in 2021 for Master of Design, Innovation and Technology.

-She is best critiqued in **critical thinking & analytical skill** for urban design strategy: effectively inter-connecting disciplines for improvements towards human interactions, identical and cultural values, sustainability, further, innovation and novelty.
+Her major with interests is intersected between three domains: Urbanism, Landscape Architecture and Tech+Art.
+In the process, the encounters of other disciplines are supportive for those three main domains.

-Currently, she puts effort in recollecting and refining **design framework/structure/methodology** which is reflected upon her series of publications in design research and practice.
+She is best critiqued for her critical thinking and analytical skill.
+This skillset helps for urban design strategy: connecting disciplines for improvements towards human interaction, identical and cultural values, sustainability, innovation and novelty.
+This strength is reflected upon her two academic awarded projects in the years of 2019 and 2021.

-Besides, supportive team companionship is crucial for her to reflect-then-object subjective and biased perspective, to propose higher conclusive solutions for clients, customers and the public.
+Currently, she has focused on recollecting and refining design framework and methodology in design practice.
+This is reflected upon her series of publications which are presented on the website.